 * On 4 August, 2011, NASA announced that Mars Reconnaissance Orbiter detected what appears to be flowing salty water on Mars surface or subsurface.

-The Mars Reconnaissance Orbiter mission was successful, it increased our knowledge of Mars’ composition and structure, from atmosphere to underground, in much greater detail than any previous orbiter.
+The Mars Reconnaissance Orbiter mission was successful, it has increased our knowledge of Mars’ composition and structure, from atmosphere to underground, in much greater detail than any previous orbiter.

 Books and DVDs: